ahuggel/SwissRailwayClock/docs/README.md

 For more ideas how to save memory, search the [Garmin Developer forum].
 Also, keep in mind that the resulting optimized design and code to save a few bytes here and there often violates common software development best practices.
 The optimized design and code may not look right.

 Memory optimizations can be measured with the simulator's "Active Memory" utility, which reports the size of the application code and data as well as other useful information.

-[^4]: This tool would be even more useful if it also showed the (running) *average* partial update execution time, i.e., the actual metric that is limited.

 ## Compatible devices